kubernetes/enhancements/keps/sig-architecture/3136-beta-apis-off-by-default/README.md

 ## Summary

-New beta APIs will not be enabled in clusters by default.
+From the Kubernetes release where this change is introduced, and onwards, beta APIs will not be enabled in clusters by default.
 Existing beta APIs and new versions of existing beta APIs, will continue to be enabled by default: if v1beta.some.group is currently enabled by default and we create v1beta2.some.group, v1beta2.some.group will still be enabled by default.